etlaM21/SoundSync/readme.md

 ## After Effects Scripts

-### `duplicateLayerOnBeat(bpm)`

-- Duplicates the currently selected layer throughout the active composition.
-- Places duplicates spaced according to the beat interval calculated from the given BPM.
-- Automatically stops duplicating when the end of the composition is reached.
-- Uses an undo group for safe operation within After Effects.

 ### `getCompData()`

 - Gathers detailed information about the active composition and its layers.
-- Returns a JSON string with the following info:
+- Returns a JSON object with the following info:
   - Composition name, duration, frame rate, width, and height.
   - An array of layers, each containing:
     - Layer index and name.
     - In and out points, and duration.
     - Label color as an RGB triplet.
 - Useful for syncing external apps or UI with After Effects composition data.

+### `getAudioLayers()`

+- Gathers information about layers with audio in the active composition.
+- Returns a JSON array with the following info:
+  - Composition name, duration, frame rate, width, and height.
+  - An array of layers, each containing:
+    - Layer index.
+    - Layer name.
+    - Audio URL (file path).
+- Used to select audio layer in the toolbar to be displayed with wavesurfer.js in the background of timeline.

 ### `moveLayer(layerIndex, newIn)`